nalej/docs/applications/applications-1.md

 #### Web Interface

-To undeploy an instance we just have to hit the red X in the **Actions** column in the far right of the Application instances list.
+To undeploy an instance we have to locate it in the **Instances** list, open its **Actions** menu, and click on the **Undeploy** button.
 This will delete the instance from this list, which will mean that it's no longer in the system.

 ![Undeploying an instance](../.gitbook/assets/appinfolistoptions%20%281%29.png)

+We can also undeploy an instance from its information view.
+There's an **Undeploy** button in the lower right part of the view, right under the "Add new connection" button.
+Clicking on it will undeploy the instance too.

 ### Deleting the app